-The first option put forward in ENGIE's rule change request is to reduce the threshold for scheduling non-intermittent generators from 30 MW to 5 MW.
+The first option put forward in ENGIE's rule change request was to reduce the threshold for scheduling non-intermittent generators from 30 MW to 5 MW.
 This would apply to all new non-intermittent generators registered after the making of the rule, and then to existing generators that are capable of being scheduled by a nominated time.
-ENGIE's proposed rule would not apply to existing non-scheduled intermittent generators, and it assumes any new intermittent generators would be classified as semi-scheduled as per the current provisions in the NER.
+ENGIE's proposed rule would not apply to existing non-scheduled intermittent generators, and it assumed any new intermittent generators would be classified as semi-scheduled as per the current provisions in the NER.

-ENGIE states that the amount of non-scheduled generation at the commencement of the NEM in 1998 was inconsequential and its exclusion from the scheduling process did not impact the market.
-It considers there has been strong growth in non-scheduled
+ENGIE stated that the amount of non-scheduled generation at the commencement of the NEM in 1998 was inconsequential and its exclusion from the scheduling process did not impact the market.
+It considers there has been strong growth in non-scheduled generation since then and is "now having a detrimental impact which is likely to increase going forward."
+135